HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 # Unresolved questions

 Should untyped metadata throw an error?
-Maybe a warning?
-Maybe errors can be enabled/disabled with a define?
+While it would be a major breaking change, it would be nice restrict metadata usage using conditional compilation (wrap with `#if js` for example) instead of using something like `@:metadataPlatform`.
+Maybe it could be a warning?
+Maybe errors can default to on, but turn off with a define (or vise versa)?

 How should colons be handled?
 If the current built-in Haxe metadata is going to be typed, there should probably be a way to set a metadata to use a colon to ensure compatibility.
 However, it might be prefered to encourage/enforce that users are only make typed metadata without a colon?
 For the time being, `@metadataCompileOnly` answers this question by requiring a colon but not generating rtti.

 Should `MetadataEntry`s `field` field be `Ref<haxe.macro.Type.ClassField>` or `haxe.macro.Expr.Field`?
+Would it be possible to type the field that early?